LogtalkDotOrg/logtalk3/tools/NOTES.md

 The `profiler` tool is also not loaded by default as it provides integration with selected backend Prolog compiler profilers that are not portable.

+The `tutor` tool is also not loaded by default given its useful mainly for users that need help in understanding compiler warning and error messages.

 The `wrapper` tool is also not loaded by default given its beta status.